chikamichi/jquery.circular/README.md

 Events
 ------

 jquery.circular provides a few events you can bind to.
-"Slides" returned as data are slides descriptors, that is objects of the following shape (see `current()` method of the API described in the next section):
+Most of them return slide objects.
+Those "slides" are actually returned as slides *descriptors* (not DOM nodes *per se*): those are objects of the following shape (also see the `current()` method of the API described in the next section):

 ``` js
 {